The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese Evergreen Show 2023 (November Update).md

 {{Showtape
 |title =Evergreen Show 2023
 |image=Evergreen2023.jpg
-|date=January 9, 2023
+|date=November 1, 2023
-|studioc=y
-|studiochd=y
-|dvdcu=y
-|dvdcyber=y
 |studiochdnetwork=y|studiocnetwork=y|cybernetwork=y|3stagenetwork=y}}
-**_Chuck E. Cheese Evergreen 2023 (November 2023)**_ is a updated version of Chuck E. Cheese Evergreen 2023 released on November 1, 2023, and would played until November 26, 2023, featuring a variety of songs released from 2017-2022.
+**_Chuck E. Cheese Evergreen 2023 (November 2023)**_ is a updated version of the Chuck E. Cheese Evergreen 2023 released on November 1, 2023, and would played until November 26, 2023, featuring a variety of songs released from 2017-2023.

 This was created with the idea to play between promotional events.
 This show features 8 Songs with the automatic live being Me & My Friends.
 ##Show List:##